Germany EU Blue Card for Young Professionals: HR Guide 2025

 Prepare these documents for the Blue Card application, noting regional variations:

-• Proof of IT Experience (if applicable): CV or references showing three years of relevant experience in the last seven years.
+- For IT related employment: Experience proof and references showing atleast three years of relevant experience in the last seven years.

-• Employer Declaration Letter: Statement supporting the application and confirming job details.
+- Declaration of Employment form: Statement supporting the application and confirming job details.

 Certified German translations are required for non-German documents.
 Services like Berlin Translate can assist.